 In May 2021, MOTIE proposed a revision of the LMO Act to include a policy on how to regulate products made through innovative biotechnologies (e.g., genome editing).
 In the proposal, MOTIE classifies products developed through genome editing technologies as LMO.
 However, the Ministry proposed a pre-review process that will consider risk assessment exemptions for certain products developed through genome editing technologies.
 Details on the pre-review system such as data requirements will be determined in the implementing regulations once the revision of the Act is complete.
-The proposal is still pending final approval by the National Assembly.
-Korea is targeting to complete the revision process by the end of 2021.
+MOTIE submitted the proposal to the National Assembly in July 2022 for approval.
+Korea targets completion of the revision process by the end of 2022 and will draft the implementing regulations in 2023.